uds5501/atlan-lily-2/README.md

 | **scraper_gropu**   | STRING        | Scraper group for the data source   |
 | **allowed_columns** | ARRAY(STRING) | List of columns scraper can access. |
 | **created_at**      | TIMESTAMP     | Timestamp of creation.              |
 I’d love to use a standard **PostgreSQL** database to support these relational tables.
+The policy table should be able to give it standard Asset Level Access Control currently.

 ### Data Quality Engine
 The data quality engine will be responsible for early catching any possible fault / anomaly in the data.
 But first, let’s focus on what it means to have fault / anomalies in data when it’s solely column being used?